simonwep/graceful-ws/README.md

-`graceful-ws` is a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) - wrapper which tries to keep a connection alive through sending a ping request every `n` milliseconds.
-It will automatically re-bind all event-listeners after a re-establishment of the connection.
+`graceful-ws` is a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) - wrapper which tries to keep a connection alive by sending a ping request every `n` milliseconds.
+It will automatically re-bind all event-listeners after a re-establishment of the connection hence making the usage of it seamless.

 ## Getting Started